TrynkaLab/tglow-core/README.md

 I had more luck with the pip install then the conda version.
 This is required if you want to run deconvolution using CLIJ2 RedLionFish or use Cellpose with GPU.

-Keep track of the install path of the conda enviroment, as this will need to be provided to nextflow.
+Keep track of the install path of the conda environment, as this will need to be provided to nextflow.

 ### Environment 2: Cellprofiler env